Below, Main Line Health clinicians offer tips on how to be heart healthy when you’re…

 In addition to the inactivity that comes with an office environment, consider the toll stress is taking on your heart.

-“Managing your stress can decrease your risk for heart attack, but it can also improve your attitude and make you more positive in the long run,” says Irving Herling, MD, Director of Clinical Cardiology for Lankenau Medical Center and Main Line HealthCare.
+“Managing your stress can decrease your risk for heart attack, but it can also improve your attitude and make you more positive in the long run,” says Irving Herling, MD, Lankenau Heart Institute cardiologist at Lankenau Medical Center.